MadScie254/phase-4-project/README.md

 ## Evaluation

-We evaluated the model's performance using various evaluation metrics, including accuracy, precision, recall, and F1-score.
+I evaluated the model's performance using various evaluation metrics, including accuracy, precision, recall, and F1-score.
 You can find the detailed evaluation results in the Jupyter Notebook.

 ## Deployment